Rüdiger von der Goltz: Career

-In June 1919, General von der Goltz ordered his troops not to advance east against the Red Army, as the Allies had been expecting, but north, against the Estonians.
+In June 1919, General von der Goltz ordered his troops to advance not east against the Red Army (as the Allies had been expecting), but north, against the Estonians.
 On June 19, the Iron Division and Landeswehr units launched an attack to capture areas around Wenden (Cēsis), but in the battles over the following few days, they were defeated by the 3rd Estonian Division (led by Ernst Põdder).
 On the morning of June 23, the Germans began a general retreat toward Riga.
 The Allies again insisted that the Germans withdraw their remaining troops from Latvia and intervened to impose a ceasefire between the Estonians and the Freikorps when the Latvians were about to march into Riga.
-The British insisted that General von der Goltz leave Latvia, and he turned his troops over to the West Russian Volunteer Army.
+The British insisted that General von der Goltz leave Latvia, and he turned his troops over to the West Russian Volunteer Army in the "Mitau mutiny' of August 1919.

-Count von der Goltz later claimed in his memoirs that his major strategic goal in 1919 had been to launch a campaign in cooperation with the White Russian forces to overturn the Bolshevik regime by marching on St. Petersburg and to install a pro-German anti-Bolshevist government in Russia.
+Count von der Goltz later claimed in his memoirs that his major strategic goal in 1919 had been to launch a campaign in cooperation with the White Russian forces to overturn the Bolshevik regime by marching on St. Petersburg (Petrograd) and to install a pro-German anti-Bolshevist government in Russia.

+He participated in the Kapp Putsch of 13 March 1920.

-As President of the United Patriotic Organizations he participated in the Harzburg Front in the early 1930s.
+As President of the Vereinigten vaterländischen Verbände Deutschlands (VvVD) (United Patriotic Associations of Germany) he participated in the Harzburg Front in the early 1930s.